SmartBear/swaggerhub-cli/README.md

 FLAGS
   -c, --fail-on-critical  Exit with error code 1 if there are critical standardization errors present -h, --help              Show CLI help.
+  -j, --json              Print output in JSON instead of table format

 DESCRIPTION
-  get validation result for an API version
+  Get validation result for an API version
   When VERSION is not included in the argument, the default version will be validated.
   An error will occur if the API version does not exist.
   If the flag `-c` or `--failOnCritical` is used and there are standardization